lideming/mailservice/README.md

 ## Why?

-- Somehow some internet providers blocked outgoing SMTP connection.
+- Somehow the SMTP connections are blocked by ISP or the SMTP server, but a third server works.
 - Centerized email sending configuration.

 ## Configuration